cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/hostname-specific-behavior/migrating-custom-hostnames.md

 1. Direct your customer to change the DNS record so that it points to the new zone.

-1. Remove custom hostname from the original zone.
+1. Remove custom hostname from the original zone once it has validated in the new zone.

-This will move the custom hostname and update the DNS record to point to the new zone.
+Once these steps are complete, the custom hostname's traffic will route to the second SaaS zone and will use its configuration.

 ## A record

 Through Apex Proxying or BYOIP, you can migrate the custom hostname without action from your end customer.
-If you have an A record pointing to IPs:

 1. Verify with the account team that your apex proxying IPs have been assigned to both SaaS zones.

 1. Add custom hostname to the new zone.

+1. Confirm that the custom hostname has validated in the new zone.

 1. Remove custom hostname from the old zone.

-This will redirect traffic through the new zone.
+{{</Aside type = “note”>}}

+The most recently edited custom hostname will be active.
+For instance, `example.com` exists on `SaaS Zone 1`.
+It is added to `SaaS Zone 2`.
+Because it was activated more recently on `SaaS Zone 2`, that is where it will be active.
+However, if edits are made to example.com on `SaaS Zone 1`, it will reactivate on that zone instead of `SaaS Zone 2`.

+{{</Aside}}

 ## Wildcard certificate